Analyzing variational quantum landscapes with information content: Conclusions

 The study of optimization landscapes of VQA opens a new avenue to explore their capabilities within the NISQ era.
 First, landscape analysis does not require constant interaction between quantum and classical hardware.
 Secondly, only linear (in the number of parameters) queries to a quantum computer suffice to extract the information content instead of polynomially many queries for a standard optimization routine.
 Finally, information content might be used as an easy and comparable metric between ansatzes.

 We envision future research directions with information content such as studying the feasibility of the VQA optimization, estimating the number of shots needed to resolve a gradient, or warm-starting the algorithm from regions of interest in parameter space.
+Importantly, landscape analysis does not rely on any constraint in the quantum circuit.
+It can be then used even in the case when analytical approaches are unavailable.
 Therefore we anticipate that landscape analysis and information content might have a broad range of applications beyond VQAs in the NISQ era.